-PLAYING SHOP invites children to create their own art fair and pop-up gift shop, subverting the institution of the arts market.
-A group of 6 – 10 year olds are appointed various roles within the enterprise and will ultimately be selling their own art to the public for prices determined by us.
+PLAYING SHOP is live art for kids.
+We give them something to do, they give us art.
+Together with Australian choreographer Nat Cursio, I invited children to create their own art fair and pop-up gift shop, subverting the institution of the arts market.
+A group of 6 – 10 year olds would be appointed various roles within the enterprise and will ultimately be selling their own art to the public for prices determined by us.

 PLAYING SHOP is a work that mischievously looks at consumerism and child labour, anarchy and aesthetic value while simultaneously being an exercise in ethical decision-making.

 The first stage of development for PLAYING SHOP was supported by Theatre Works for the Festival of Live Art and the City of Port Phillip through its Cultural Development Fund.
 Photos by Pier Carthew.